How to Buy an Investment Property

 Everyone knows the old real estate adage: Location, location, location.
 No matter how much you hear it, it always rings true, and it's especially wise to consider location when you're taking the leap and making your first real estate investment.
 Your research should begin with understanding the trends for your state, region, and city, and then it should dive deeper into districts and neighborhoods.

 Look not only at growth trends but also at trends in increasing property values and changes in property taxes.
 Ideally, you'll be able to visit the location in person so that you can drive through the neighborhood and get a sense of curb appeal and safety.
-These things will influence any renter or buyer that you try to market the property to down the line.
+These things will influence any renter or buyer you try to market the property to down the line.

-If you can't get a first-hand look at the neighborhood yet, at least take a self-guided tour using Google Maps Street View feature, keeping in mind that it can be a few years out of date.
+If you can't get a first-hand look at the neighborhood yet, at least take a self-guided tour using the Google Maps Street View feature, keeping in mind that it can be a few years out of date.
 From there, you'll want to look at crime maps for the neighborhood.
 Lastly, conclude your property research with a summary of your findings for each neighborhood you're considering and give it a rating based on your criteria.

 2. Explore property types